The Shoop Shoop Song (It's in His Kiss): Background

 Cher's cover was part of the soundtrack of her 1990 film Mermaids, in which it plays during the closing credits.
 The single's US release coincided with the November release of the film.
 It peaked at No. 33 on the Billboard Hot 100, and No. 1 in the United Kingdom.
-The song was Cher's first solo No. 1 one single; her only previous No. 1 in the UK had been in 1965 with her then-husband Sonny Bono (their first hit, "I Got You Babe").
+The song was Cher's first solo No. 1 single; her only previous No. 1 in the UK had been in 1965 with her then-husband Sonny Bono (their first hit, "I Got You Babe").

 Cher's "The Shoop Shoop Song" also topped the charts in Austria, Ireland and Norway; the single peaked at No. 2 in Belgium and achieved Top Ten status in France, Germany, New Zealand, Australia, Switzerland, Netherlands and Sweden.

 The considerable success of the single in the United Kingdom and continental Europe was reflected in its addition to Love Hurts, Cher's subsequent album; it was released there as well as in Australia and New Zealand.
 "The Shoop Shoop Song" was also included in the album's Canadian release but not in the United States.
 "The Shoop Shoop Song" was not available on a Cher album in the US until the 1999 release of If I Could Turn Back Time: Cher's Greatest Hits.